The Chamber will advocate for full funding and timely completion of work on the following major interchanges/projects:

 The Chamber will work with the City of Oklahoma City (COTPA), the Class 1 railroads, ODOT, the Oklahoma State Legislature and ACOG to ensure the continued viability of the intermodal hub at the Santa Fe station that will effectively integrate various modes of transportation (including OKC Streetcar, Amtrak, bus, future bus rapid transit and future commuter rail) and enhance economic development opportunities.

 The Chamber supports efforts to work with stakeholders to maximize alignment and development of future locally preferred alternatives for mass transportation.

 The Chamber supports consideration and pursuit of all available funds for ongoing and future street improvements.

 The Chamber supports efforts to ensure the continued viability of the Oklahoma City Streetcar system.

 The Chamber supports greater frequency, expanded routes and expanded service hours for bus routes.
 The Chamber further encourages regional dialogue on providing enhanced bus service.

 Bus Rapid Transit (BRT)

 The Chamber supports implementing bus rapid transit on key routes in Oklahoma City tied to the 2005 Fixed Guideway Transit Study.

-The Chamber supports continued construction of additional parking, as appropriate on a case-by-case basis, to allow continued economic development downtown.
+The Chamber supports continued construction of additional parking and viable park and ride locations, as appropriate on a case-by-case basis, to allow continued economic development downtown.

 The Chamber supports increased construction of sidewalks, trails and bike lanes.
 In addition, the Chamber supports proper implementation and consideration of bike shares, car shares, scooter shares and future technologies on a case-by-case basis.